- Contact Us Now: (201) 464-1011 Tap to Call

 - Protect assets: Certain trusts shield assets from creditors and lawsuits

-When considering how to put a house in a trust, you’ll first need to decide between a revocable trust (also called a living trust) or an irrevocable trust.
+When considering how to put a house in a trust, you’ll first need to decide between a revocable trust and an irrevocable trust.
 A revocable trust offers flexibility, allowing you to make changes during your lifetime, while an irrevocable trust provides stronger asset protection and potential tax benefits but cannot be easily modified once established.

 Steps to Put a House in a Trust

 The process of transferring a house into a trust involves several key steps that must be followed carefully to ensure the transfer is legally valid.
-Here’s a comprehensive guide on how to put a house in a trust:
+Here’s a basic guide:

-The first step is to establish the trust itself.
+The next step is to establish the trust itself.
 This requires careful consideration of your estate planning goals and the type of trust that best suits your needs.

 - Choose between a revocable trust (flexible, allows changes during your lifetime) or an irrevocable trust (permanent, offers asset protection and tax benefits)